 Parson Russell Terrier

 Parson Russell Terriers are confident and athletic spitfires, originally bred for fox hunting in England.
-Parsons are a small terrier with a mostly white coat named for the Reverend John "Jack" Russell, who created the breed in the 1800s.
+Parsons are small with a mostly white coat, and named for the Reverend John "Jack" Russell, who created the breed in the 1800s.
 Undeniably charming, PRTs are also an undeniable handful.
 They have bottomless reserves of energy and will go in search of adventure if you don't provide it for them.
 Parsons need to live with active owners who enjoy—and have time for—frequent exercise and play sessions with their dog.
 They are alert and eager participants in dog sports of all kinds, including agility and Earthdog trials.
 On the fox hunt, Parsons keep up with the horses and flush foxes.
 This means they are fleet of foot as well as champion diggers.
 Make sure you always walk your Parson Russell Terrier on leash and that your yard is secure enough to keep these escape artists safe.

 Parson Russell Terriers are often shortened to Parson or PRT.

 Coat - The Parson Russell Terrier's double coat may be smooth or broken.
 Both coats are harsh to the touch, dense, and straight, while the broken coat is slightly longer than the smooth variety.
 On the face, the coat grows slightly longer around the eyebrows, and in a beard around the muzzle.
 The coat color is white, or white with black or tan markings, or tri-color (white with black and tan markings.)
 The coat is always predominantly white.